yinka3/collage-processor/USEme.md

         are two buttons, the one on the left is for saving a ppm image while the other is for saving a collage.
 When either buttons are clicked, a pop up of the file explorer will show and then enter the name you want for your new ppm image or collage.

+### Commands of the GUI/Text version
+    - AddImageToLayer adds an image to a layer.
+    - AddLayer adds a layer to a collage.
+    - CreateProject creates a new collage.
+    - Load loads an image on to the processor.
+    - Save collage saves the college as a active project so it can continue to be worked on.
+    - SaveImage saves the collage as an image that cannot be edited.
+    - Filter applies a filter to a layer.
+    - Set Blend applies a filter to certain layers